Employee climate perks the antidote to flight shame

 So what can you do about this?
 Clearly shaming people is not the solution and organising team holidays to Butlins, probably won’t suit everyone!

 Queue Climate Perks!
 This is a free-to-join campaign that supports employers to give their employees an extra two days paid annual leave if they choose to travel by boat or train versus plane.
-The benefit for employers who join include:

 • travel policy document